-• Option 1 performs ranks "Favorable" for safety and adjacent property considerations due to the fact that it does not interface with Hwy 287 and it generally stays within the RTD ROW.
-Staying agricultural resources, and trail user experience.
-Implementation is "Unfavorable" due to the high proximity to US 287.
+- Both options rank "Favorable" for cultural resources and both rank "Highly Unfavorable" for maintenance considerations. - Option 1 performs ranks "Favorable" for safety and adjacent property considerations due to the fact that it does not interface with Hwy 287 and it generally stays within the RTD ROW.
+Staying in line with the RTD ROW also contributes to its "Neutral" ranking for ecological resources, agricultural resources, and trail user experience.
+Implementation is "Unfavorable" due to the high cost of engineering and construction. - Option 2 performs worse than option 1 for safety, ranking "Unfavorable" due to its greater proximity to US 287.
 It also ranks "Unfavorable" for ecological and agricultural resources and "Neutral" for adjacent property considerations due to its route adjacent to Boulder Creek and existing agricultural land.
-It is also more favorable in terms of implementation, due to its lower construction costs, and trail user experience due to its more open route as opposed to the buried
+It is also more favorable in terms of implementation, due to its lower construction costs, and trail user experience due to its more open route as opposed to the buried underpass.